Echecorneliusjr001/Super-Mart-Analytics/README.md

 ### Data Sources
-The primary dataset used is 'supermarket_sales.xlsx' file containing detailed information for each sales made in different months, on various product lines and in different l0ocalities by the supermart.
+The primary dataset used is 'supermarket_sales.xlsx' file containing detailed information for each sales made in different months, on various product lines and in different localities by the supermart.

 ### Tools
 - Power query- Data cleaning,